 4 waterproof lap pads

-About 10 to 11 disposable diapers per day for the first few weeks, or 48 cloth diapers (plus 3 to 5 diaper covers or wraps)
+About 10 to 11 disposable diapers per day for the first few weeks, or 48 cloth diapers (plus 3 to 5 diaper covers or wraps if needed with the cloth diapers)

 Diaper pail at each changing area